 Sticker books are fun and great for keeping little hands busy during reading time.
 The Boo Boo Book is a clear favorite with our staff.

 Interactive books offer sensory exploration, cognitive development, fine motor skills, and language acquisition opportunities for babies and toddlers.
 The novelty and excitement of discovering what happens when they press a button, lift a flap, or turn a wheel can make books more appealing to young children.
 By associating reading with play and exploration, interactive books can help create a positive attitude towards reading and learning from an early age.
+So, the next time your toddler is eagerly pressing buttons or lifting flaps, know that you’re not just keeping them entertained—you’re supporting their growth in ways that will benefit them for years to come.

 Keep reading!
 Check out the other posts in this series: board books, picture books, and repetition books.